-The Forum for Religious Freedom Europe (FOREF Europe) is an independent, secular, civil society formation dedicated to defending the freedom of religion and other fundamental human rights in accordance with international law.
-The NGO was founded in Vienna, on December 20, 2005, by Prof. Christian Brünner, former Dean of the School of Law (1983-1985) and former Rector (1985-1989) of the University of Graz as well as former member of parliament (1990-1994), and Peter Zoehrer, a human rights activist and freelance journalist.
+The Forum for Religious Freedom-Europe (FOREF) is an independent, secular, civil society formation dedicated to defending the freedom of religion and other fundamental human rights in accordance with international law.
+FOREF was founded in Vienna, on December 20, 2005, by Prof. Christian Brünner, former Dean of the School of Law (1983-1985) and former Rector (1985-1989) of the University of Graz as well as former member of the Austrian parliament (1990-1994), and by Peter Zoehrer, a human rights activist and freelance journalist.

-FOREF Europe regularly reports to the media, the Organization for Security and Cooperation in Europe (OSCE), the United Nations, Council of Europe, national governments, and other human rights organizations on religious freedom violations in the OSCE-region, and has also taken up issues in China, Pakistan, Malaysia, Korea, Japan and elsewhere.
+FOREF regularly reports to the media, the Organization for Security and Cooperation in Europe (OSCE), the United Nations, Council of Europe, national governments, and other human rights organizations on religious freedom violations in the OSCE-region, and has also taken up issues in China, Pakistan, Malaysia, Korea, Japan and elsewhere.
 FOREF has established an international scientific board of experts as well as an interdenominational religious board.
-Since its establishment, FOREF Europe has achieved a number of important victories in helping victims of religious intolerance to gain respect for their rights and be vindicated from injustice, discrimination or persecution.
-FOREF Europe’s Facebook community numbers over 1000 members.
+FOREF has achieved a number of important victories in helping victims of systematic religious intolerance, discrimination and persecution.

-In 2014, FOREF Europe named international human rights activist Dr. Aaron Rhodes* president.
+In 2014, FOREF named international human rights activist Dr. Aaron Rhodes* president.
 FOREF’s executive director is Peter Zoehrer.

-- The protection of the right of freedom of thought, conscience, and religion or belief.
+- The protection of the right to freedom of thought, conscience, and religion or belief

-- The promotion of other basic human rights, democratic principles, civil society, and the Rule of Law.
+- The promotion of other basic human rights, democratic principles, civil society, and the Rule of Law

-- The monitoring and documentation of official and public intolerance against religious minorities and advancing public awareness.
+- The monitoring and documentation of official and public intolerance against religious communities and advancing religious tolerance

-- Advocacy with local, national, and international authorities and civil society.
+- Advocacy with local, national, international authorities, civil society, and media

-- The promotion of objective approaches to understanding the emergence of new religious movements.
+- The promotion of objective approaches to understanding new religious movements

-- Supporting the civil society’s ability to pro-actively find solutions to inter-religious conflicts.
+- Supporting civil society’s ability to pro-actively find solutions to inter-religious conflicts

-FOREF Europe seeks to promote the vision found in Article 18 of the Universial Declaration of Human Rights:
+FOREF seeks to defend and promote the principles expressed in Article 18 of the Universal Declaration of Human Rights: